davenaylor/postie/readme.txt

       * Can now use the [gallery] feature of wordpress
       * Attachments are now connected to posts in the database
       * All image resizing uses wordpress's default settings (under media)
+      * Automatically turn links to youtube into an embedded player
+      * Completely redesigned settings page (mostly thanks to Rainman)

 * 1.2.2 (2009.05.xx)
   * Show empty categories for default category in options